 - Numerical methods

-The course will run from June 11 – August 3, 2018.
-It will be free to students who have accepted admission into the department’s Ph.D. program.
-Other students wishing to apply at a later date or to prepare for a Ph.D. program at another institution will be charged the standard summer tuition.
+The course is free to students who have accepted admission into the department’s Ph.D. program.
+Other students wishing to apply at a later date or to prepare for a Ph.D. program at another institution are charged the standard summer tuition.
 The current summer term tuition is $1,680 with a $300 student fee.
 If a student is subsequently admitted and joins the Iowa State chemical engineering Ph.D. program this tuition can be reimbursed.

 For more information about the program contact CBE’s Professor Nigel Reuel at email@example.com or 515-294-4592.